patrickfoconnor/ShopifyApplication/README.md

 # Fall 2022 - Shopify
-Developer Intern Challenge Question link to repl https://replit.com/@PatrickOConnor3/ShopifyApplication-2?v=1
+Developer Intern Challenge Question link to repl https://replit.com/@PatrickOConnor3/ShopifyApplication-2?v=1 Please view below for images if db is not connecting on replit still.
+Thank you

 ## Step 1.
 ### TASK: Build an inventory tracking web application for a logistics company.
 We are looking for a web application that meets the requirements listed below, along with one additional feature, with the options also listed below.